 June Thiemann is the author of “All in the Asylum; The Lazy Person’s Guide to Self-Preservation.”
 She grew up on a dead end in Peoria, Illinois where her father was a civic leader and realtor who appraised the land for the local mental health facility that would later become a home away from home for several siblings.
 Her mother, a New Yorker and Northfield Mount Hermon School graduate, managed to get out of bed on enough days to not be taken “away” to a psychiatric facility as her mother had been in 1932.

 June graduated from Carleton College in 1984 and began writing in 1991, after giving birth to a son.
 Naming him after a brother who committed suicide, June began to put other names to the absences in her family.
 She couldn’t complete the project until she figured out a strategy to keep herself and her kids from disappearing.
-June is now a mental health proactivist and has helped to spearhead the first-ever Wellness Day at Southwest H.S.
-She has a Master’s in American Studies from
+June is now a mental health proactivist.
+She has a Master’s in American Studies from the University of Minnesota.

 CFO (Corporate Fun Organizer) of Hutchinson Associates, ha!

 Hailing from Hayfield, MN, Linda Hutchinson, a farm kid, aspired to be a city kid, and made it.
 As the CFO (Corporate Fun Organizer) of Hutchinson Associates, ha! she is a national keynote speaker, adult educator, and laughter yoga leader.
 Hutchinson is the author of three books, including her most recent bestseller, “Laugh Yourself Happy: Kids Say Delightful Things.”

 Maggie Bergeron + Nick Gaudette

 Organizer choreographer, dancer and teacher | Renegade bassist and composer